cooperrc/uconn_numpy_tutorials/notebooks/abbash_notebook.md

 +++

-   A Fast Fourier Transform is a fundamental concept in the world of engineering.
-It is specifically used in the field of vibrations and measuring frequencies of various devices.
-FFT is primarily used to compute discrete functions, such as trigonometric functions, time it takes to complete a cycle, etc. Whereas, the FFT utilizes signals of any device/function and converts them from time domains into
+   A Fast Fourier Transform (FFT) is a fundamental concept in the world of engineering.
+You can use FFT in the field of vibrations and measuring frequencies of various devices.
+   FFT is primarily used to
+   compute discrete functions, such as trigonometric functions, time it takes to complete a cycle, etc. Whereas, the FFT utilizes signals of any device/function and converts them from time domains into